Providing your SaaS product customers with self-service support means that you’re enabling them to complete tasks and troubleshoot by themselves.

 When using internet-based software, customers have come to expect their service to be the same way (the way how they self discovered the product in the first place) with knowledge bases and in-app tutorials.

 Your support team should be a key part of your operations.
-They should be treated as an elite force responsible for keeping your customers happy.
-That means you don’t want to be clogging up their virtual in-trays with queries that can easily be handled by a KB article.
+In many companies support team treated as an elite force responsible for keeping your customers happy.
+That means you don’t want to be clogging up their virtual in-trays with queries and handled by a KB article.

 In this case, it’s important your knowledge base is good, regularly updated and relevant.